My name is Bella Florence. Welcome to my blog.

 Neil Gaiman says, “You never learn how to write a novel.
 You only learn to write the novel you’re on.”

 I find this to be true of every project I create, whether it be a piece of theatre, an interaction with a friend, or the architecture of this blog.
 I don’t know what the outcome of this blog will be; I learn as I go.
-One of my recent learning curves relates to the value of anonymity.

-With that, I grant you permission to explore.
+I now grant you permission to explore.